wp-plugins/sns-count-cache/readme.txt

 = 0.5.0 =
 * Added: function to cache share count for both old and new url in https migration.
+* Fixed: share count of Facebook becomes invalid when the count is more than four digits.

 == Upgrade Notice ==
 The following functions are deprecated.